theKidOfArcrania/A.R.M.S./README.md

 #A.R.M.S Basics
-Short for "A Race for Munitions and Survival", this is a fast-paced battle to the end, using the traditional cardplay, but with a little jazz added to it!
-You and your opponent(s) are all different robots with different skills.
-With all the weapons that you can muster, you must defeat your opponent(s) before they defeat you!
-But that's not it!
-There is a junkyard that you could salvage various weapon upgrades and also some useful tools to help you in your battle, but your opponent also can access that junkyard against you!
-Time for the race for ammunitions: kill your opponent before they turn their weapons on you!
+A.R.M.S, short for "A Race for Munitions and Survival", is an intense, turn based card game.
+You face your opponents as unique robots with special traits, using various weapons to destroy the competitors before they can destroy you.
+But that's not all!
+In the "Junkyard", you salvage various weapon upgrades and many useful tools, ranging from cards that repair your shields to those that bombard your opponents with a hellstorm of bullets.
+At times, scavenging the junkyard can trigger an unexpected event, and only luck will tell whether these will help or hurt you.
+If the odds end in your favor, and you stand as the last bot, you gain Scraps,the game's currency to buy robots, permanent skins, or temporary boosts.
+In addition, your prestige will rise, pulling you higher on the leaderboard.
+Now, grab your A.R.M.S and pulverize your opponents before they turn their weapons on you!
 Ready...
-Set... **FIRE!**
+Aim... **FIRE!**

 #A.R.M.S Game Rules
 ##Game Modes